Trisecant Flops, their associated K3 surfaces and the rationality of some Fano fourfolds: Associated K3 surfaces to cubic fourfolds in via the trisecant flop

-In conclusion via the trisecant flop and via the contraction of the congruence we found the associated surface $U$ to a general pair $(X,S_{38})$, which is a birational incarnation of the Hodge Theoretically or, equivalently, of the Derived Categorically smooth minimal K3 surface of degree 38 and genus 20 associated to $X$.
+Via the trisecant flop and via the contraction of the curves of the congruence contained in $X$, we proved that the associated surface $U\subset\p^4$ to a general pair $(X,S_{38})$ is a birational incarnation of a general smooth K3 surface $U''\subset \p^{20}$ of degree 38 and genus 20.
+We now want to show that the surface $U''$ (or $U$) is associated to $X$ in the sense of Hodge Theory (or, equivalently, of Derived Category Theory) following the treatment by Hassett in \cite[Section 3]{Levico}.